MBagrat/personal-website/_posts/architecture/2021-02-27-the-pattern-ports-and-adapters-object-structural.md

 Create your application to work without either a UI or a database so you can run automated regression-tests against the application, work when the database becomes unavailable, and link applications together without any user involvement.

+> _Copyright:_ Here I post a copy of the article "The Pattern: Ports and Adapters (Object Structural)", which was written and published by [Alistair Cockburn](https://en.wikipedia.org/wiki/Alistair_Cockburn), on January 4, 2005 at the following URL of his [website](http://alistair.cockburn.us/Hexagonal+architecture):

 {% include figure image_path="/assets/images/the-pattern-ports-and-adapters-object-structural/hexagonal-architecture-basic.gif" alt="Hexagonal architecture basic" %}

 - Japanese translation of this [article](http://blog.tai2.net/hexagonal_architexture.html){:target="_blank"}